 Oiled, calm and collected, a bath or shower in the morning is great to help reduce fatigue.
 Pitta constitutions benefit from cool water, while lukewarm water is ideal for Vatas, and even warmer temperatures are best for balancing cool-natured Kaphas.

-Remember that the skin absorbs anything you put onto it, so lower the body’s toxicity by avoiding products full of perfumes and synthetic chemicals.
+Remember that the skin absorbs anything you put into it, so lower the body’s toxicity by avoiding products full of perfumes and synthetic chemicals.
 This includes parabens and SLS.
-Favor natural goat’s milk soaps, Ayurvedic soaps and shampoos ,or Dr. Bronner’s liquid soaps instead.
+Favor natural goat’s milk soaps, Ayurvedic soaps, and shampoos, or Dr. Bronner’s liquid soaps instead.